seqan/seqan/manual/source/Infrastructure/Use/Install.rst

 Use the third option if you want to use the master or develop branch which might contain bug-fixes and new features.

-There are also some optional dependencies of SeqAn, the last section on this page explains how to install them.

 Native package management
 -------------------------